 Halifax, too, is a 25-minute commute during all but the busiest hours, with the 103 and 102 highways taking Sackvillians into the heart of the city or And it’s just 30 minutes to Windsor in the other direction.

-If the hustle and bustle of city life holds little attraction for you, Middle Sackville has the answer.
-Let our agents show you a sweeter, gentler way to live.
+If the hustle and bustle of city life hold little attraction for you, Middle Sackville has the answer.
+Let Century 21 Trident Realty show you a sweeter, gentler way to live.